cswen17/BoredPrototype/README.md

 ## Teudu
 This is the teudu webservice.
-It's based off of RoR 3.1.
+In this README, you'll find information on how to get started developing for Teudu, and how to submit your changes to Teudu's code base.

 ### Getting Started
 Until we upgrade to the latest versions of Ruby and Ruby on Rails, we will use [Docker](https://www.docker.com/whatisdocker) to download and install Ruby on Rails and clone a copy of Teudu's git repo.
 It's free, so don't follow any links that ask you for payment.

-You'll need at least 613 MB of free space on your computer to download our recommended Docker image of Teudu (the image contains Rails 3.1.0, ruby 1.9.2, and a clone of Teudu's repository, but you'll need to update the repo by running `git pull` yourself), plus about 50 MB to download Docker, so we recommend keeping at least 1 GB of space free on your computer for Teudu's development.
-However, it's totally okay to develop on Teudu without Docker, and there should be instructions to get started without Docker on the Teudu wiki.
+You'll need at least 613 MB of free space on your computer to download our recommended Docker image of Teudu, plus about 50 MB of free space to download Docker.

+We recommend keeping at least 1 GB of space free on your computer for Teudu's development.

+Having said that, it's totally okay to develop on Teudu without Docker.
+There are instructions to get started without Docker on the Teudu wiki.

 When you have finished the steps below, you should have:

-1. A copy of Teudu's source code
+1. An updated copy of Teudu's source code in the `BoredPrototype` directory
-2. A browser window open to Teudu's homepage at address localhost:3000.
+2. A browser window open to Teudu's homepage at some host on port :3000.

-Then you can start clicking around and exploring the Teudu web app!
+Select your Operating System to get started:
+[Mac][MacSetup]
+[Windows][WindowsSetup]
+[Ubuntu][UbuntuSetup]

-##### Mac
+##### [MacSetup]Mac
 1. Download [Docker](https://docs.docker.com/installation/mac).
    The installation instructions start under the section 'Installation', and the first step should say something like 'Go to the Docker Toolbox page.'
-Follow the instructions up to the section titled 'From your shell', because docker quickstart terminal should be enough.
+Follow the instructions up to the section titled 'From your shell'.
-2. Press Cmd + Space, then start typing in
-   `docker quickstart terminal`.
-Press Enter when it shows up.
-If you're already in the quickstart terminal because of the step above, then you don't need to start another quickstart terminal.
+2. If you're already in the quickstart terminal then go on to the next step.
+Otherwise, press &#8984; + Space, then start typing in `docker quickstart terminal`.
+Press Enter.
-3. Run `docker pull cswen17/teudu:devel`
+3. `docker pull cswen17/teudu:devel`
-4. Run `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s'`
+4. `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s'`
-5. Open up your favorite internet browser, such as Google Chrome, Safari, Mozilla Firefox, etc.
+5. Open up your favorite browser.
 6. This step is a little tricky.
-Normally you can just go to http://localhost:3000 in your browser at this point but we actually need to find the ip address of our docker virtual machine for Mac and Windows.
+We need to find the ip address of our docker virtual machine.
 Run `docker-machine ls`, then look for the 'tcp:' or 'http:' address under the URL column.
-Copy and paste that address into your browser, but replace the port number after the last ':' with 3000.
+7. Copy and paste that address into your browser, but replace the port number after the last ':' with 3000.
 An example address might look like '192.168.88.101:3000'.
 Now you should see the home page of Teudu.

-##### Windows
+##### [WindowsSetup]Windows
 1. Download [Docker](https://docs.docker.com/installation/windows).
    The installation instructions start under the section 'Installation', and the first step should say something like 'Go to the Docker Toolbox page.'
 Follow the instructions up to the section titled 'From your shell', because docker quickstart terminal should be enough.
-2. Look for `docker quickstart terminal` on your desktop.
+2. Look for `Docker Quickstart Terminal` on your desktop.
 Open it if you haven't already.
-3. Run `docker pull cswen17/teudu:devel`
+3. `docker pull cswen17/teudu:devel`
-4. Run `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s'`
+4. `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s'`
-5. Open up your favorite internet browser.
+5. Open up your favorite browser.
 6. This step is a little tricky.
-Normally you can just go to http://localhost:3000 in your browser at this point but we actually need to find the ip address of our docker virtual machine for Mac and Windows.
-Run `docker-machine ls`, then look for the 'tcp:' or 'http:' address under the URL column.
-Copy and paste that address into your browser, but replace the port number after the last ':' with 3000.
+We need to find the ip address of our docker virtual machine.
+Run `docker-machine ls` in the Docker Quickstart Terminal, then look for the
+   'tcp:' or 'http:' address under the URL column.
+7. Copy and paste that address into your browser, but replace the port number after the last ':' with 3000.
 An example address might look like '192.168.88.101:3000'.
 Now you should see the home page of Teudu.

-##### Ubuntu (yay! and possibly other flavors of Linux)
+##### [UbuntuSetup]Ubuntu (yay! and possibly other flavors of Linux)
 1. Download [Docker](https://docs.docker.com/installation/ubuntulinux/).
    The first instruction where you're probably going to do anything is under the 'Installation' section and says something like 'Log into your Ubuntu installation as a user with `sudo` privileges'.
 Follow the instructions up to the section titled 'Enable UFW Forwarding'.
-2. Open up a terminal window with Ctrl + Alt + T
+2. Open up a terminal window with Ctrl + Alt + T.
-3. Run `docker pull cswen17/teudu:devel` (add sudo at the beginning if you didn't make a docker group yet)
+3. `docker pull cswen17/teudu:devel` (add sudo at the beginning if you didn't make a docker group yet)
-4. Run `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s`
+4. `docker run -p 3000:3000 -d -i -t cswen17/teudu:devel /bin/bash -c 'git config --global user.name "<your name>" && git config --global user.email "<the email address linked to your github account>" && cd /root/BoredPrototype && git pull && bundle install && bundle exec rake db:migrate && rails s`
 5. Open up your favorite internet browser.
 6. Go to http://localhost:3000.
 Now you should see the home page of Teudu.

-### Getting Started the second time onward
+### Viewing and Editing Teudu's Source Code
 Now that you have downloaded the Docker image for Teudu and launched a Docker container for it, you can do the following things in your new development environment:

-##### View and Edit Teudu's Source Code
 We're working on some stuff mentioned in
 [this blog post](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/)
 to see if we can run Sublime and Notepad++ from within Docker, but until